NCAA bowling championship: Through 2017

-The format for the championships from 2004-2017 began with qualifying rounds in which each team bowled one five-person regular team game against each of the other seven teams participating in the championship.
+The format for the championships from 2004 to 2017 began with qualifying rounds in which each team bowled one five-person regular team game against each of the other seven teams participating in the championship.

 Teams would then be seeded for bracket play based on their qualifying rounds win–loss record and then competed in best-of-seven-games Baker matches in a double elimination tournament.
 In the Baker format, each of the five team members, in order, bowls one frame until a complete (10-frame) game is bowled.
 A Baker match tied 3½ games to 3½ games after seven games is decided by a tiebreaker, using the Modified Baker format, which takes the scoring from only frames 6 thru 10.

 2018 and 2019

 In previous years, all eight participants received at-large bids.
 In 2018 the NCAA Women's Bowling Committee selected a field of ten participants.
 Six teams are automatic qualifiers from the conferences that have been granted an automatic bid, and the other four receive at-large bids.
 At that time, the six conferences that fulfilled the criteria to be granted an automatic qualifier were the Division I Mid-Eastern Athletic Conference, Northeast Conference, Southland Bowling League, and Southwestern Athletic Conference, plus the Division II Central Intercollegiate Athletic Association and East Coast Conference.
 The ten participants were ranked and seeded based on the criteria used by the selection committee.
 The top six seeds automatically entered the championship bracket.
 The four lowest-seeded teams played in on-campus opening round matches to determine the two participants advancing to the eight-team championship bracket.
 To minimize travel costs, the matchups were determined by geographical proximity rather than seedings.

 In 2019, the championship field expanded from 10 to 12 teams, coinciding with two new conferences fulfilling the criteria for automatic qualification—the Division II Mid-America Intercollegiate Athletics Association (MIAA) and the Division III Allegheny Mountain Collegiate Conference.
 Accordingly, eight conference champions received automatic bids, and the NCAA Women's Bowling Committee selected four at-large teams to fill out the 12-team field.
 The top four teams were seeded into the Championship bracket, while the eight remaining teams competed in four play-in matches.
 The winners of these matches were seeded into the eight-team championship bracket.

 Qualifying rounds were eliminated in favor of a seeded double-elimination bracket.
 Each match within the bracket consisted of best-of-three matches using specified formats (five-person regular team matches, Baker total pinfall, and Baker match play).

 The championship finals were a best-of-seven match using Baker match play rules.
 The tiebreaker rule used through 2017 will still apply to Baker match play in the new format.